recryptproject/qtum-count/README.md

-# qtum-count
+# recrypt-count
-A cli tool to count qtum block info
+A cli tool to count recrypt block info

-This tool need a qtumd node and a mongodb
+This tool need a recryptd node and a mongodb
 The config can be modified at config.php

 ## Usage: